-To limit enrollment to the selected neighborhoods would create certain difficulties both in managing the experiment and in interpreting its results; this alternative was proposed because we were uncertain about the fiscal resources available for the experiment.
-Since HUD has now assured us that funds are available to enroll all eligible households in each of two small (under 250,000 population) SMSAs, the present design is based on metropolitanwide enrollment.
+To limit enrollment to the selected neighborhoods would create difficulties both in managing the experiment and in interpreting its results; this alternative was proposed because we were uncertain about the fiscal resources available for the experiment.
+Since HUD made funds available to enroll all eligible households in each of two small (under 250,000 population) metropolitan housing markets, the present design is based on metropolitanwide enrollment and market monitoring.